gravitational/gravity/docs/6.x/pack.md

 # define an endpoint for bandwagon service
 endpoints:
   - name: "Bandwagon"
-    hidden: true # hide this endpoint from the cluster Admin page
+    hidden: true # hide this endpoint from the Cluster control page
     serviceName: bandwagon # Kubernetes service name specified in bandwagon app resources

 # refer to the endpoint defined above